Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Heuristic derivation of the overdamped limit

-It is now natural to interpret the kinematic equation \eqref{eq:kinematic} for the orientation $\vec u(t)$ as a stochastic differential equation with a random angular velocity $\vec \omega(t)$.
+It is now natural to interpret the kinematic equation \eqref{eq:kinematic} for the orientation $\vec u(t)$ as an SDE with a random angular velocity $\vec \omega(t)$.
 We repeat the equation here:

 which is one form of the overdamped Langevin equation for rotational Brownian motion of a body-fixed axis $\vec u(t)$.
-However, the white noise $\vec \omega (t)$ multiplies the variable $\vec u(t)$ and the re-interpretation of \cref{eq:kinematic} is yet ill-defined unless we specify the stochastic calculus \footnote{We emphasise that we have left open this question when solving \cref{eq:euler-langevin}.}, i.e., unless we give a meaning to the time integral $\int_0^t \vec\omega(s) \times \vec u(s) \,\diff s$.
-This is a modelling decision.
-Recalling that $\vec u(t)$ is a unit vector, \cref{eq:kinematic-Str} describes a diffusion process on a constraining manifold, and the natural choice in this situation is to interpret the time integral as a (Fisk--)Stratonovich integral (see chap.~35 in ref.~\citenum{Kallenberg:Probability}).
+However, the white noise $\vec \omega (t)$ multiplies the variable $\vec u(t)$ and the re-interpretation of \cref{eq:kinematic} is yet ill-defined unless we specify the stochastic calculus \footnote{We emphasize that we have left open this question when solving \cref{eq:euler-langevin}.}, i.e., unless we give a meaning to the time integral $\int_0^t \vec\omega(s) \times \vec u(s) \,\diff s$.
+This is a modeling decision that needs problem-specific insight.
+Recalling that $\vec u(t)$ is a unit vector, \cref{eq:kinematic-Str} describes a diffusion process on a constraining manifold, and the mathematically natural choice in this situation is to interpret the time integral as a (Fisk--)Stratonovich integral (see chap.~35 in ref.~\citenum{Kallenberg:Probability}).
+After having fixed the stochastic integral, the physical soundness of the model must be verified, e.g., by testing detailed balance in equilibrium (see below, \cref{sec:detailed-balance}).

+In the physics literature, the Stratonovich interpretation of \cref{eq:kinematic-Str} is often (tacitly and, in this case, correctly) assumed.
+In the case of translational motion, rigorous arguments were established for the adiabatic elimination of linear momentum from underdamped Langevin equations \cite{Ryter:1981,Sancho:1982}, which can also be performed systematically using the the Fokker--Planck equation of the underdamped problem (Kramers equation) \cite{Risken:FokkerPlanck,Risken:1981}.
+In principle, these procedures can be adapted to the present underdamped problem in $(\vec u, \vec \omega)$ [\cref{eq:kinematic,eq:euler-langevin}] to eliminate the fast variable $\vec \omega$.
+Although both routes have recently been followed for two-dimensional rotational motion of ABPs \cite{Milster:EPJST2017}, they appear to be formidable tasks in three dimensions.